HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/people_service/index.md

 # HCL People Service

-The people service enhances the digital experience by improving visibility and interaction among team members across projects and organizations.
-It facilitates skill discovery and engagement, fostering a collaborative work environment.
+The People Service enhances the digital experience by increasing visibility and interaction among team members across various projects and organizations.
+It aids in skill discovery and engagement, promoting a collaborative work environment.

+!!!todo
+    Ensure that appropriate Container Release version is mentioned.
+At the moment we are planning to release in CF224.

 Users can access the HCL People Service features in HCL Digital Experience 9.5 Container Update Release CF224 and higher releases.